jcsherin/denester/README.md

 { a: { b: { d: true } } }
 ```

 All the values of the nested field `a.b.c` are stored contiguously.
-So `a.b.
+So `a.b.c`
-c` can be retrieved without having to read `a.b.d`.
+can be retrieved without having to read `a.b.d`.

 ```
 ["hello", "world", null]